Nick Saban, Dabo Swinney, Deion Sanders remember Bobby Bowden’s personal side

 Deion Sanders, who played for Bowden at FSU and is the head coach at Jackson State, called him “one of the BEST COACHES I’ve ever had,” on Instagram, “a man of God and a true Father Figure when most young men arrived on college campuses without the love, affection and correction of a father.
 Love you 4Ever Coach Bowden. #Truth”

 Nick Saban, Alabama’s coach, said he thinks of “the person” whenever Bowden’s name is mentioned.
 “I don’t know how many people know this story,” he said in video on ESPN, “but when my father passed away, I was a GA at Kent State [in] my first year of coaching and lo and behold all of a sudden the phone rings because Bobby was the head coach at West Virginia University and I grew up about 25 miles from there.
-He heard that my father had passed away and he called and said, 'I want you to know if you need to come home and be closer to your mom, you always have an opportunity to come to West Virginia University and work for me.
+He heard that my father had passed away and he called and said, ‘I want you to know if you need to come home and be closer to your mom, you always have an opportunity to come to West Virginia University and work for me.’
 Never forgot that.”

-Bowden’s intimidating resume was overtaken by his personality for coaches like Clemson’s Dabo Swinney, who told ESPN that the first time he saw Bowden, “I just couldn’t stop staring.
-‘Man, that’s Bobby Bowden.'
+Bowden’s intimidating résumé was overtaken by his personality for coaches such as Clemson’s Dabo Swinney, who told ESPN that the first time he saw Bowden: “I just couldn’t stop staring.
+‘Man, that’s Bobby Bowden.’
 The cool thing is sometimes you may have a perception of someone that you really think a lot of.
 He was way better than even I thought he was.”

-To be sure, he had funny, folksy moments, like commanding drivers at an auto race to “start your dadgum engines.”
+To be sure, he had funny, folksy moments, such as commanding drivers at an auto race to “start your dadgum engines.”
 But that could get lost in the scope of what he accomplished, with his teams finishing with losing seasons only four times over 44 years.
-Bowden’s success caused Florida State to become a football destination for top talent; four of his former players — Fred Biletnikoff, Derrick Brooks, Walter Jones and Sanders — are in the Pro Football Hall of Fame.
+Bowden’s success caused Florida State to become a football destination for top talent; three of his former players — Derrick Brooks, Walter Jones and Sanders — are in the Pro Football Hall of Fame.

-An assistant to Bowden, Jimbo Fisher, now Texas A&M coach, succeeded him when Bowden retired after the 2009 season.
-“The greatest thing about coach Bowden,” Fisher recalled, “is that I’ve never met a guy who could meet you and in the first minute and a half [after] he met you thought that he’d known you for 25 years.”
+An assistant to Bowden, Jimbo Fisher, now Texas A&M’s coach, succeeded him when Bowden retired after the 2009 season.
+“The greatest thing about Coach Bowden,” Fisher recalled, “is that I’ve never met a guy who could meet you and in the first minute and a half [after] he met you thought that he’d known you for 25 years.”

-Former Florida coach Urban Meyer, who coached against Bowden while he was at Florida, called Bowden “a great friend and mentor to me, and his impact transcended the coaching profession in so many ways” in a tweet.
+Urban Meyer, who coached against Bowden while he was at Florida, called Bowden “a great friend and mentor to me, and his impact transcended the coaching profession in so many ways” in a tweet.

 Manny Diaz, the University of Miami coach, played for Bowden and thanked him Sunday for “showing this young coach how to lead a program with the Christ-like principles of selflessness, grace, and humility.
 You won a ton of games but transformed countless more lives, including mine.”